AlignRec: Aligning and Training in Multimodal Recommendations: Introduction

-\begin{itemize} \item We systematically analyze that existing multimodal recommendation methods suffer from misalignment issues, and propose a solution AlignRec which can be seamlessly integrated into existing approaches. \item We then design to train the AlignRec by first pre-training upon the inter-content alignment task and subsequently further training upon alignment tasks in terms of the recommendation objective, to address the potential learning speed inconsistency between content modality and categorical modality. \item We also provide three classes of new intermediate protocols to evaluate whether the multimodal features are effective or not.
+\begin{itemize} \item We systematically analyze that existing multimodal recommendation methods suffer from misalignment issues, and propose a solution AlignRec which can be seamlessly integrated into existing approaches. \item We then design to train the AlignRec by first pre-training upon the inter-content alignment task and subsequently further training upon alignment tasks in terms of the recommendation objective, to address the potential learning speed inconsistency between content modality and categorical modality. \item We also provide three classes of new intermediate protocols to evaluate whether the multimodal features are effective, help us select a better encoder, and accelerate the iteration of recommendation models.
 To the best of our knowledge, we are the first to intermediately evaluate the multimodal recommendation. \end{itemize}

 We conduct experiments on three public datasets and show the state-of-the-art performance of AlignRec compared to nine baselines.
 The intermediate evaluation with in-depth analysis also shows the superior performance of our alignments and training strategies.
-Our proceeded multimodal features showing better performance than existing ones will also be released upon publication.
+Our proceeded multimodal features show better performance than existing ones.